25-1-Great Vocals

 Writer/Composer: Harold Arlen / E. Yip Yarburg (1939)

-One of the greatest songs about family, loneliness and hope, ever written!
+This is simply one of the greatest songs about family, loneliness and hope, ever written!
 Judy’s sensational offering in the film occurred when she was only 16 years old.
-Picked by many music critics and musicians as the greatest song of the 20th century and picked as the number one song ever introduced in a film by the American Film Institute, this timeless piece only gathers more appreciation with the passing of time.
+Picked by many music critics and musicians as the greatest song of the 20th century and picked as the number one song ever introduced in a film by the American Film Institute, this timeless classic piece only gathers more appreciation with the passing of time.
 She sings with such innocence and remarkable sincerity, how can we not like this song?
 “Somewhere over the rainbow…skies are blue…And the dreams that you dare to dream…Really do come true.”
-Does it get any better than that?
-Absolutely Legendary!
+Many other vocalists have covered this song, but few get close to this beautiful presentation.
+Does it really get any better than this?…Absolutely Poignant and Legendary!

 1. NESSUN DORMA “Turandot” (1972)